JustJeo/higher_or_lower_game/README.md

 # Higher Or Lower

 Will the next card be higher or lower?
-THAT is the question that beats the game.
+THAT is the question for this game.
 Seems simple right?
-Will you be able to guess right and win the game or will you guess wrong and lose?
+Will you be able to guess right and keep your streak going or will you guess wrong and lose?
 Give it a try and find out.
-It only takes a few seeconds to complete a game.
+What's your highest player streak?

 ## How To Play
 Players are presented with a single card between the numbers 1-10 and are then prompted the question that is the name of the game.
 Higher or Lower?
 Once the player has picked an answer, a new card will be drawn from the deck.
 There is no way for the game to chose the same number again.